Henof

 3. Noun-Forming Suffixes: These transform other parts of speech into nouns, like -er, -ist, or -tion.

-Suffixes with Louis
+Suffix with Louis and Jackson

 1. Origins of the Name Louis